cybera/synthi/manual/src/sections/TransformationExamples.md

 ...
 ```

-Here is the code you would write to perform this transformation:
+Here is the code you would use to perform this transformation:

 ```python
 from tempfile import mkstemp